ricardodpcosta/ricardodpcosta.github.io/fvlib.md

 The FVLib code is programmed in modern Fortran (2003/2008 standards) with an object-oriented paradigm for better <span style="color:blue">_code reuse, maintenance, and readability_</span>.
 Its architecture is organised in three levels:

-- **core level**: including linear algebra algorithms, input/output, mesh and field handlers, sparse matrix structures, etc.
+- **core level**: including linear algebra algorithms, input/output interfaces, mesh and field handlers, sparse matrix structures, etc.

 - **applications level**: including specific model solvers, specific boundary and interface conditions, pre-processing, and post-processing tools.